 CR: Just my drive for success.
 Michael Jordan and Kobe Bryant always talked about things that motivated them.
 I do the same.
 Whether it is success or criticism, I take motivation from either one, and strive to work harder and be better.

 CP: Your Tribal College Movement podcast has been published by the Tribal College Journal!
 One of the most important educational journals in the country.
 Can you tell us more about that podcast series?

 CR: This is a great example of pushing oneself to learning something new and learning about people that make a difference in other peoples’ lives.
 This podcast was a great privilege to do with Tom Davis.
 He is one of the founding fathers of the Tribal College Movement and has been a mentor to me for the past 10 years or so.
 He’s an incredible man and has a wealth of knowledge and experience.
 This podcast shares stories about the tribal college movement that happened over 50 years ago.
 There is some rich history in these podcasts and I’m very proud to be able to capture that richness with Tom.

 CP: It’s amazing!
 You find time for everything, and it is so inspirational to listen to you!
 What is your motivational quote of the day?

 CP: Thank you so much for finding time to talk to us in this uneasy situation.
-We are truly hope the world becoming better!
-And it is important to stay motivated and keep going, exactly like you do!
+We truly hope the world is becoming better!
+And, it is important to stay motivated and keep going, exactly like you do!

 AfrikRising Nonprofit Organization: https://afrikrising.org